Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Activation.md

 ## Physical Gift Card

-A phyiscal gift card transaction activates a physical gift card.
+A physical gift card transaction activates a physical gift card.
 The card number must be provided in the request.
 If the card is non-denominated, the amount is required.
 If the card is denominated the amount field is optional.

-## Payload Example
+### Payload Example

 <!--
 type: tab